Sage-Bionetworks/Genie-BigQuery/CONTRIBUTING.md

 Add this repository as an [upstream remote](https://help.github.com/en/articles/configuring-a-remote-for-a-fork) on your local git repository so that you are able to fetch the latest commits.

-On your local machine make sure you have the latest version of the `master` branch:
+On your local machine make sure you have the latest version of the `main` branch:

 ```
-git checkout master
+git checkout main
-git pull upstream master
+git pull upstream main
 ```

 ### Commit and Create a Pull Request

-Create your own branch from the `master` branch.
+Create your own branch from the `main` branch.
 Here I am naming my branch `analysis-a`, but it can be something more descriptive:

 ```
 git checkout -b analysis-a